 Base Salary: $120,000-160,000+ annually

-The requirements are higher:
+The requirements for the job are high:

-- Design background or relevant degree
+- A design background or related degree

 - Strong technical skills